 The Ohio Housing Trust Fund is a flexible state funding source that provides affordable housing opportunities, expands housing services, and improves housing conditions for low-income Ohioans.
 The Fund supports a wide range of housing activities including housing development, emergency home repair, handicapped accessibility modifications, and services related to housing and homelessness.

 The Fund is targeted to those who need help the most: low-income working Ohioans.
 A broad range of organizations are eligible to apply for money from the Ohio Housing Trust Fund including local governments, housing authorities, nonprofit organizations, private developers and private lenders.
+Click here for the OHTF Advisory Committee 2016 roster.
 Program link.

 In addition to the Ohio Third Frontier Commission, there is a 16-member Ohio Third Frontier Advisory Board created to provide guidance to the Ohio Third Frontier Commission.
 The members of the Board represent leaders from industry, academia, and government, who advise on strategic planning, and general management and coordination of programs associated with the Ohio Third Frontier.